 Making the world a better place while wearing animal skins and telling stories about platypuses.

-Francis Firebrace is a travelling storyteller.
-He has a big beard, dresses in traditional tribal gear and hugs pretty much everyone he meets.
+Francis Firebrace is a traveling storyteller.
+He has a big beard, dresses in traditional tribal gear, and hugs pretty much everyone he meets.
 He is by far the happiest man I have ever met.
-I spent the day with him recently and for the hours that I was with him, I was entirely content, or the closest to it that I've been in a very long time.
-I actually mourn that feeling and miss Francis like an old friend, even though I've only met him twice.
+I spent the day with him recently, and during our time together I was entirely content—or the closest to it I've been in a very long time.
+I already miss Francis like an old friend, even though I've only met him twice.
 Here is what happened.

-Francis opted to meet at Waterloo Station, and from there we made our way to the South Bank, which is at most a leisurely ten minute walk.
+Francis opted to meet at Waterloo Station.
+From there we made our way to the South Bank, which is at most a leisurely ten-minute walk.
 It took us well over an hour.
-Francis spent most of that time approaching strangers, charming tourists, hugging policemen, making old ladies laugh.
-Generally spreading love.
-Every single person left Francis smiling goofily.
+Francis spent most of that time approaching strangers, charming tourists, hugging policemen, and making old ladies laugh.
+Every single person who spoke to Francis left smiling goofily.

-The trailer of Kevin and Francis' film project, which they are finishing up in Australia
+The trailer of Kevin and Francis' film project, which they are currently finishing up in Australia.

-Born to an Aboriginal father and a white mother, Francis spent his childhood yo-yoing between the bush and Western culture, before re-embracing his tribe's culture in adulthood.
-Since then Francis has talked in prisons, schools and anywhere else that will have him, teaching and telling traditional Aborigine stories all around the world, in places as far and wide as Vietnam, Alaska, Iceland and South Africa.
-Currently, however, Francis lives in a bedsit in Surrey.
+Born to an Aboriginal father and a white mother, Francis spent his childhood yo-yoing between the bush and the Western world, before re-embracing his tribe's culture in adulthood.
+Francis has talked in prisons, schools, and anywhere else that will have him.
+He tells traditional Aborigine stories all around the world, in places as far as Vietnam, Alaska, Iceland, and South Africa.
+Currently, Francis lives in a bedsit in Surrey.

 Francis in South Africa

 Francis at home in Surrey